aws/aws-encryption-sdk-python/examples/README.md

 ## Configuration

-In order to use the library APIs, you must provide some configuration that defines how you want to protect your data keys.
+In order to use the library APIs, you must provide a configuration that defines how you want to protect your data keys.

 ### Keyrings

-Keyrings are the most common way for you to configure that AWS Encryption SDK.
+Keyrings are the most common way for you to configure the AWS Encryption SDK.
-These let you define how you want the AWS Encryption SDK to protect your data keys.
+They determine how the AWS Encryption SDK protects your data.
 You can find these examples in [`examples/src/keyring`](./src/keyring).

 ### Cryptographic Materials Managers

-Keyrings define how you want to protect your data keys, but there is more going on here than just data keys.
+Keyrings define how your data keys are protected, but there is more going on here than just protecting data keys.

 Cryptographic materials managers give you higher-level controls over how the AWS Encryption SDK protects your data.
 This can include things like
-enforcing certain algorithm suites or encryption context settings, reusing data keys across messages, or changing how you interact with keyrings.
+enforcing the use of certain algorithm suites or encryption context settings, reusing data keys across messages, or changing how you interact with keyrings.
 You can find these examples in